karllhughes/learn/_posts/2021-07-01-technical-writer-for-hire.md

 ---
 Most companies that want to [start a technical blog](https://draft.dev/learn/three-questions) just need a few writers to produce a steady stream of content.
 But that is easier said than done.
 Very few software developers have the capacity and desire to write blog posts for their marketing efforts, and non-technical writers won’t [be able to speak with the authenticity required](https://draft.dev/learn/b2d-marketing-tips).

-We’ve written hundreds of technical blog posts for our clients this year, and I recently announced that [our team of technical writers has grown to fifty people across twenty-seven countries](https://twitter.com/KarlLHughes/status/1384234165231525898).
+We’ve written hundreds of technical blog posts for our clients this year, and I recently announced that [our team of technical writers has grown to 150 people across 30+ countries](https://twitter.com/KarlLHughes/status/1384234165231525898).
 We are in a unique position at [Draft.dev](https://draft.dev), as we cover a wide variety of topics, but a lot of people often ask me how we’ve achieved this.

 In this post, I’ll share **our exact process for finding technical writers for hire at Draft.dev**.
 It takes preparation and time but, hopefully, the insights here will help you find the right technical writer faster.